-The purpose of this Oversight Procedure (OP) is to describe the review, analysis, recommended procedures, and reporting requirements that the Federal Transit Administration (FTA) expects from the Project Management Oversight Contractor (PMOC) regarding the project sponsor's project scope.
-The purpose of the review is to verify that the scope of the project represented by the project's documentation is consistent with the estimated cost and schedule, defined to a level appropriate for the project development phase and applicable project delivery method, and, when applicable, consistent with the scope approved by FTA in the project sponsor's approval letters, including Letters of No Prejudice (LONP), Letters of Intent (LOI), Early Systems Work Agreements (ESWA), and grant agreements.
-Project documentation includes environmental documents, basis of design and design criteria, third-party agreements, Real Estate Acquisition and Management Plans (RAMP), and contract plans and specifications.
+The purpose of this Oversight Procedure is to describe the review, analysis and recommended procedures and reporting requirements that the Federal Transit Administration (FTA) expects from the Project Management Oversight Contractor (PMOC) regarding the sponsor's project scope.
+The purpose of the review is to verify that the scope of the project represented by the totality of all documentation, including environmental documents, basis of design and design criteria, third-party agreements, Real Estate Acquisition and Management Plan, and contract plans and specifications is internally consistent, defined to a level appropriate for the project development phase and applicable project delivery method, consistent with the estimated cost and schedule, and when applicable, consistent with the scope approved by FTA in the Sponsor's approval letters and Letters of No Prejudice (LONP), Letters of Intent (LOI), Early Systems Work Agreements (ESWA) and Full Funding or Small Starts Grant Agreements (SSGA).